stanleyogada/ingryd-ansible-project/README.md

   - `file_servers/`: Role for configuring file servers.

 - `sys_config.yml`: Main Ansible playbook containing plays for updating repositories, updating all servers, and configuring specific server types.
+- `bootstrap.yml`: Create the `oga` user, add him to sudoers, and finally make him run sudo commands with a password, thus eliminating the `-K` in ansible ad-hoc commands

 ## Prerequisites for One-Time Success Run